AndieWill510/tinydoor/Options/055-build-exits-not-cages.md

 Not just outrage.

-Not just testimony.
+Not just testimony, but consent.

-Architecture.

-Boundaries.

-Documentation.

-Consent.

-Escalation paths.

 Ways to challenge a decision before harm becomes normal.

 These are not cold words.

 They are lanterns.

-Maps.

-Witnesses.

-Exits.

 The work is not to become fire.